 The eastern side of the Rock where the macaques were found

-We will be launching the 2017 Gibunco Gibraltar International Literary Festival, as the first event of the festival, talking about our new book ‘Gibraltar: The Greatest Siege in British History’.
-This prestigious and popular festival takes place over four days, 16th to 19th November.
-The venues include the Garrison Library, which is where our talk will be held (at 10am on Thursday 16th).
+We gave the first talk at the 2017 Gibunco Gibraltar International Literary Festival, on our new book ‘Gibraltar: The Greatest Siege in British History’.
+This prestigious and popular festival took place over four days, with venues including the Garrison Library, which is where our talk was held.
 The library was founded in 1793 by John Drinkwater.
 He was in the 72nd Regiment throughout the Great Siege and afterwards published his detailed diary which became a bestseller.
 Our talk was sold out, standing room only, and the response to it was incredible and overwhelming.
-See our Events page for further details of this and other talks we are giving.
+See our Events page for further details.

 A World War Two gun on the site of Willis’s battery.

 During the Great Siege, Willis’s battery played a key role

 Spain viewed from a gun emplacement in the siege tunnels